SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 ### Amplyfi: The First Unicorn in the Land of Dragons?

 A feature exploring the growth of Cardiff-based technology company AMPLYFI and the rise of the Welsh startup ecosystem.
+(Full article)

 ![Amplifi feature page 1](amplyfi.png)